paleopresto/paleorec/docs/source/training/train_lstm.rst

 1. Please change the directory to /training/lstm/
 2. The commandline takes as input 2 arguments '-e' for the number of epochs we want to train the model and '-l' the learning rate for the Recurrent Neural Network.
 3. To understand the training loss, this module also generates a loss curve.
 Depending on where the training file is executed from i.e. from jupyter notebook or commandline, the file will be saved or displayed on the GUI.

 To run the code execute the following command:

 .. code-block:: none

     cd /training/lstm/
-    python train_lstm.py -e 100 -l 0.01
+    python train_lstm.py -e 150 -l 0.01
-    python train_lstm.py -e 100 -l 0.01 -u (For Units)
+    python train_lstm.py -e 100 -l 0.001 -u (For Units)

-1. Alternatively, to execute from the jupyter notebook, launch the `binder <https://mybinder.org/v2/gh/paleopresto/paleorec/HEAD>`_.
+1. Alternatively, to execute from the jupyter notebook:

    a.
 Navigate to the **training** folder.
    b.
 Within that open the **lstm** folder.
    c.
 Click on the **run_train_lstm.ipynb**.
    d.
 You can scroll down past to the end and run the latest commands in the last 2 cells.
    e.
 Going over the output of the other cells will show the training loss for other epochs and learning rates.

+There is an existing `binder <https://mybinder.org/v2/gh/paleopresto/paleorec/HEAD>`_., just remember to commit the data to GitHub before launching.

 Extensions
 ----------